Olympics-Up to 10,000 fans allowed at Tokyo 2020 venues, despite warnings | Sports-Games

 Capping the number of fans at both the Olympics and Paralympics would reduce the expected positive economic impact from the Games by about 5% according to Nomura Research Institute's Takahide Kiuchi.
 The announcement followed five-way talks among Tokyo 2020 organisers, the Japanese government and that of the capital, Tokyo, and the international Olympic and Paralympic committees.

-The government retained less tough curbs for seven of the nine prefectures, including Tokyo, until July 11, less than two weeks before the Games are set to open. ($1 = 110.1400 yen)
+The government retained less tough curbs for seven of the nine prefectures, including Tokyo, until July 11. ($1 = 110.1400 yen)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)